wzsyyh/Paper2Beamer/docs/README_EN.md

 If you have any questions or suggestions, please contact through:

 - Submit GitHub Issues
-- Send emails to: your.email@example.com
+- Send emails to: yangyuheng@westlake.edu.cn

 > **Security Warning**: Never commit `.env` or `env.local` files containing real API keys to public repositories!
 These files are set to be ignored in `.gitignore`.